Facilitate Rescue Inc

 Fosters need to be able to:

-Facilitate Rescue will provide funds for all medical bills.
+Facilitate Rescue will provide funds for all approved veterinary bills.

 How much time do I need to spend with my foster cat?

-As much time as you can.
-The amount of time needed will vary depending on the energy level and needs of the cat you are fostering.
-Ideally, you can spend some time each day socializing and playing with your foster cat.
+It is important to spend as much time as possible with your foster cat.
+The amount of time required may differ based on the energy level and individual needs of the cat.
+It is recommended that you spend some time each day interacting and playing with your foster cat to help them socialize and feel comfortable in your home.

 Can I let my foster cat play with my other pets?

-We ask that you keep your foster cat away from other pets for at least 2 weeks after being pulled from the shelter.
-This is for the protection of all animals involved.
-Your foster cat will be vaccinated and tested for serious illness prior to leaving the shelter, but many cats leave with diarrhea or URIs, which we do not want to be transmitted to other animals.
-Additionally, being in a shelter is very stressful and this will give the foster cat some time to adjust.
+When you take in a foster cat, we kindly ask you to keep them separate from other pets for at least two weeks after they leave the shelter.
+This is important to ensure the safety of all animals involved.
+Before leaving the shelter, your foster cat will be vaccinated and tested for serious illnesses.
+However, some cats may still have diarrhea or Upper Respiratory Infections (URIs) which we do not want to spread to other animals.
+Moreover, being in a shelter can be stressful for cats, so your foster cat will need some time to adjust to their new environment.

 What if I think my foster cat is sick?